UNBX-GG/whitepaper/pages/overview/platform.md

 <link rel="stylesheet" href="pages.css">

-# **UNBX Platform: A Comprehensive Overview**
+# **UNBX Platform: An Overview**

-Our platform is designed to deliver a unique and thrilling experience through a blend of gaming, trading, and strategic financial opportunities.
-Dive into the heart of our ecosystem and discover what makes UNBX the ultimate destination for blockchain gaming enthusiasts.
+Our platform is designed to deliver a unique and thrilling experience.
+Learn more about our ecosystem and discover what makes UNBX the ultimate destination for blockchain gaming enthusiasts.

-## **Core Elements of the UNBX Experience**
+## **The UNBX platform consists of:**

 ### **🎁 The Unboxing Store**
-At the heart of UNBX lies the Unboxing Store, a treasure trove where adventure begins.
-Here, users explore and acquire **Boxes**, each packed with a curated collection of NFTs.
+The core of our platform is the store, where you can explore and acquire **Boxes**, each packed with a curated collection of NFTs.
 Our Boxes come in an array of themes and are tiered by rarity and value.

-### **🕹️ Engaging Gameplay**
+### **🕹️ Gameplay**
-Embark on a solo journey or join forces in our multiplayer arena.
-Whether you're a lone wolf or a team player, UNBX offers modes for all:
-- **Single Player Mode:** Unbox NFTs and earn In-Game Currency (IGC) equal to the value of your finds.
-- **Multiplayer Challenges:** Engage in Singles, Duos, or Three-for-All battles where the victors claim the IGC pooled from all participants.
+Unboxing is available as a single player mode, where you will earn IGC in the value of the Unboxed NFT.
+In multiplayer mode, in the form of **Singles**, **Duos**, or **Three-for-All**, the winning side claims IGC pooled from all participants.

 ### **💰 UNBX Bank**
-Your financial hub within UNBX.
-Monitor your $UNBX and IGC balances, engage in both hard and soft staking to unlock perks, and claim your bonuses and seasonal rewards.
+Our financial hub within UNBX where users can view their $UNBX & IGC balance.
+From the UNBX Bank, you can hard stake & soft stake the token, gaining various perks for either.
+After accumulating the bonus, the tokens are claimable through the UNBX Bank.
+If you rank on the seasonal leaderboard, you can also claim rewards through the UNBX Bank.

 <div style="display: flex; align-items: center; margin-top: 25px">

   <img src="https://i.ibb.co/Qr1JjWF/igc.jpg" alt="NFT Image" width="20" height="20" style="margin-right: 10px; border-radius: 50%;">
   <h3 style="margin: 0;"><b>In-Game Currency (IGC)</b></h3>
 </div>
-IGC powers your journey on UNBX, allowing you to acquire Boxes and trade NFTs in the marketplace.
-Earn IGC through strategic staking of $UNBX or by unboxing valuable rewards.
+The in-game currency of the platform is used to purchase Boxes and NFTs in the marketplace.
+You can earn IGC through staking $UNBX as well.

 <div style="display: flex; align-items: center; margin-top: 25px; margin-bottom: 20px">

   <img src="https://i.ibb.co/6gsBtzK/UNBX.png" alt="NFT Image" width="20" height="20" style="margin-right: 10px; border-radius: 50%;">
   <h3 style="margin: 0;"><b>$UNBX Token</b></h3>
 </div>
-Our on-chain heartbeat, the $UNBX token, is your key to unlocking the full potential of UNBX.
-Stake your tokens to gain IGC, spend them on exclusive items, or use them to harness power-ups that elevate your gameplay.
+The on-chain token can be soft & hard staked.
+Special items such as power-ups will be purchasable with the $UNBX token.

 ### **🛒 Marketplace**
-A vibrant bazaar where users can trade, and bolster their collections.
-Sell your prized NFTs for IGC or scout the marketplace for your next great acquisition.
-The UNBX Marketplace is your playground for trade and transaction.
+You are able to list NFTs onto the marketplace to earn IGC, as well as purchase listed NFTs with their earned IGC.

+## The Goal

+The goal of UNBX is to bring the thrilling experience of Unboxing to Web3 in an easy to understand and fun way.
+With different Box themes, rarity tiers, and game integration, UNBX aims to be the premier Unboxing destination in blockchain gaming.